zoltantoth0409/liferay-portal/modules/apps/analytics/README.markdown

 </script>
 ```

+The `analyticsKey` is an identifier associated to your Liferay account.
 The identity of the user generating the events will be automatically determined by the Analytics Client and the Identify Service.
 However, you can manually provide its identity by calling the `setIdentity` method of the Analytics object: